Our School

 Our Learning Environments

-In 25 years, OneSchool Global has grown from a single campus, converted residential facility, with two teachers and 60 students, to more than 130 campuses in 20 countries, with over 9,500 students.
+In 25 years, OneSchool Global has grown from a single campus, converted residential facility, with two teachers and 60 students, to more than 130 campuses in 20 countries, with 8,500 students.

 Our physical environments are built around the concept of ‘the Learning Centre.’
 Learning can happen anywhere and everywhere and the designation of the term “Learning Centre” at OneSchool Global acknowledges the reality that learning is not restricted to a time or place.
 A Learning Centre (LC) is the main learning hub for our students.
 In our newly built campuses, the entire learning environment is in effect a Learning Centre.
 The Learning Centre is equipped with a range of Learning Zones, resources and seating options to facilitate our students Learning to Learn needs.